Frank Price (politician): Personal life

 Price was appointed deputy lieutenant for Worcestershire on 26 June 1970.
 This appointment was renewed on 24 June 1977.
 He resigned the appointment on 23 February 1984 but retained the right to the post nominals and uniform.

-Price was married to Maisie, who he divorced in the 1970s, and had one son.
+Price was married to Maisie, whom he divorced in the 1970s, and had one son.
 He moved to Mojácar in south-eastern Spain, in the 1980s.
 In 2002 Price published an autobiography, entitled Being There.
 In later years he suffered from Alzheimer's disease.
-According to the Birmingham Mail he died at Almeria Hospital on 30 December 2017 while the minutes of a Birmingham City Council meeting state he died at his home in Spain on 29 December 2017, at the age of 95 years.
-Neither quite accurate.
-My father died in a hospice near Almeria.
-He had left instructions that his body was to go to the University Hospital in Granada however as it was New Years they could not receive him.
-He was cremated and his ashes scattered in a lake near his home at Los Gallardos (Mojacar) by his son and his partner.
+According to the Birmingham Mail he died in a hospice near Almeria on 30 December 2017, but the minutes of a Birmingham City Council meeting state he died at his home in Spain on 29 December 2017, at the age of 95 years.
+He had left instructions that his body was to go to the University Hospital in Granada, however as it was New Years they could not receive it.
+He was cremated and his ashes scattered in a lake near his home at Los Gallardos (Mojacar) by his son.